RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_user_interface_bil.md

     _settings.CheckWordArt = cb_CheckWordArt.Checked;
 }
 ```
-***

-The second setting is the maximum word count, which is entered into the UI as a string value.
-The following function converts the text value to an integer, and sets the ```MaxWordCount``` property of the ```VerifierSettings``` class, if the value is greater than zero:
+The second setting is the maximum word count, entered into the UI as a string.
+Convert the text value to an integer and set the `MaxWordCount` property of the `VerifierSettings` class if the value is greater than zero:

 # [C#](#tab/tabid-5)
 ```cs